 - Repeat this movement at least 8 times as you breathe slowly with control.

-Practicing tai chi several times a week can offer a number of healthy benefits for seniors.
-Be sure to see your doctor before starting any new exercise routine.
+Practicing these three simple tai chi movements several times a week can offer a host of significant health benefits, especially for seniors.
+As always, check with your doctor before starting any new exercise routine.